+'''

+use std::env;

-use std::env; use std::process;
+use std::process;

 use minigrep::Config;

 fn main() {

 // --snip--

 if let Err(e) = minigrep::run(config) {

 // --snip--

 }

 }

 '''

-Listing 12-14: Bringing the minigrep crate into the scope of src/main.rs
+Listing 12-14: Using the minigrep library crate in src/main.rs

-To bring the library crate into the binary crate, we use extern crate minigrep.
-Then we add a use minigrep::Config line to bring the Config type into scope, and we prefix the run function with our crate name.
+We add a use minigrep::Config line to bring the Config type from the library crate into the binary crate's scope, and we prefix the run function with our crate name.
 Now all the functionality should be connected and should work.
 Run the program with cargo run and make sure everything works correctly.